 (c) Jus Gentium

-Ques.
-What year is traditionally considered the founding date of the Roman Republic, marking the transition from monarchy to republic?
+What year is traditionally considered the marking of the transition from a Roman monarchy to a republic?

 (a) 509 BC